calebtuttle/personalwebsite/src/posts/markdown/maslows-hierarchy-of-needs-as-a-utility-function.md

----
-layout: post
-title: Maslow's Hierarchy of Needs as a utility function
----

 Dear reader, I hardly know what I'm talking about.
 These notes touch on utility functions, but I have only taken intro economics classes.
 I probably make some mistakes, but I'm making these notes public in part because I want my confusions to be pointed out.
 So if you have criticisms, reading suggestions, or other feedback, please reach out to [me on Twitter](https://twitter.com/calebtuttle9).

 ## Modeling needs